decred/decred-release/README.md

 The steps to verify the binaries are as follows:

-1. Download the file manifest (manifest-dcrinstall-vX.X.X.txt), the signature for the file manifest (manifest-dcrinstall-vX.X.X.txt.asc), and the installer for your OS from here https://github.com/decred/decred-release/releases.
+1. Download the file manifest (manifest-dcrinstall-vX.X.X.txt), the signature for the file manifest (manifest-dcrinstall-vX.X.X.txt.asc), and the installer for your OS from [here](https://github.com/decred/decred-release/releases).
 2. Obtain the SHA256 value for the installer for your OS and check that it matches the value in the file manifest, e.g. for 64-bit Linux

    ```